What are the best water parameters for red cherry shrimp?

 • Monitor pH levels: As CO2 dissolves in water, it forms carbonic acid, which can cause a decrease in pH.
 Regularly monitor the pH levels in your aquarium to ensure that CO2 levels are not causing significant pH fluctuations.
 Adjust CO2 dosing as needed to maintain a stable pH within the ideal range for shrimp (6.5 to 7.5).

 • Aerate the water: Proper aeration helps maintain a balance between oxygen and CO2 levels in the water.
-Use an air pump and airstone to facilitate gas exchange at the water’s surface, which can help prevent excessive CO2 buildup.
+Use an air pumpOpens in a new tab. and airstone to facilitate gas exchange at the water’s surface, which can help prevent excessive CO2 buildup.

 • Monitor plant growth: Aquatic plants consume CO2 during photosynthesis and produce oxygen as a byproduct.
 Ensure that your plants are growing healthily and have access to sufficient light, as this will help regulate CO2 levels in the aquarium.